enpitsulin

 }

-Encapsulating Tauri State
+Encapsulate Tauri State

 We need to use the Mutex from the Rust standard library and Tauri's state to allow our encapsulated TodoApp object to be called across processes.
-First, we create an AppState struct for state management.
+First, create an AppState struct for state management.

 #![cfg_attr(